-Poor Will’s Almanack for the third week of Early Winter.
+Poor Will’s Almanack for the First Week of Late Winter.

-Poor Will’s Almanack for the First Week of Early Winter.
+Poor Will’s Almanack for the Third Week of Deep Winter.

 The moon turned new just a few days ago, and now that moon, the Cranefly Moon, watches over the swarms of tiny craneflies – that look a little like mosquitoes – and which are common at this time of year.

 February’s moon is the Lenten Rose Moon.
 The Lenten Rose or hellebore, opens as aconites and snowdrops blossom.
 Maple sap runs when hellebores bloom, and most of the nation's lambs are born.

 When the maple trees flower, under March’s Maple Blossom Moon, then the first wave of wildflowers opens in the woods.